prismspecs/cryptocultural-production/readme.md

 1. Create a currency, trade it to someone (outside of class; non-Oberlin student might be most interesting) for a something material.
 This can include a good or service, but try to purchase something other than a "silly dance", "smile" or something to that effect.
 Document your process and bring the purchased object or documentation to class.

 	+ In creating your currency, ask yourself: "What do I want this to be worth?
-Is this exchangable?
+Is this exchangeable?
 Would people consider it to be a legitimate exchange?"

 	+ Feel free to use existing currencies as a starting point, or to completely re-imagine the mode and materiality of currency.
 It's possible that the manner in which you facilitate the exchange will be as important or interesting as the currency you develop.